sergeych/mp_stools/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> Important: We recommend upgrading to `1.4.1` (or `1.3.2+`: it introduced an important fix in floats formatting).
+> Important: Version 1.4.7 is built with kotlin 1.9 and is compatible with ALL KMP platforms including experimentlas wasmJS.

-Kotlin Multiplatform (also KMM) important missing tools, like sprintf with wide variety of formats, portable base64
+Kotlin Multiplatform important missing tools, like sprintf with wide variety of formats, portable base64

 # Why reinventing the wheel?